mautic/user-documentation/docs/getting_started/how_to_update_mautic.rst

 - If you get an error here just check if the ownership permissions are set properly

-then run the upgrage again :
+then run the upgrade again :

 .. code-block:: shell

     sudo -u www-data php upgrade_v3.php

-8. Looking for new versions in 3.0 and then updating it 3.0+ (inside your mautic folder) :
+8. Looking for new versions in 3.0 and then updating it 3.0+ (inside your Mautic folder) :

 .. code-block:: shell